drerichards/code-challenge/README.md

 Please include answers to the following questions in your `APP_README.md` markdown file.

 1. How long did you spend on this technical challenge?
 What would you add to your solution if you had more time?
 4-5 hrs.
 Would let the user search by city and I would also make application more user responsive.
 Lastly add a backend since and parse the data on the backend so the user can have their page load quicker.
+Redux was not needed/ it was over kill for the project but I wanted to practice.

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
 Of the ES8 features.
 Object.values is useful.